 A course marked "repeatable for credit" may be repeated for credit only once unless otherwise specified.
 See the graduate course repeat policy for information on repeating a course to improve one's grade.

 A course offered by more than one department that has the same course description, credits, and title but different prefixes (e.g., ECO/THA 376; BIO/MIC 714) is a cross-listed course.
 Students may earn credit only once for taking a cross-listed course.

 Graduate course numbering policy

-Courses in the 500 series and some in the 600 series are "slash" courses; they are graduate courses with a companion number in the 300 or 400 series and are open to upper level undergraduates who have earned at least 60 credits and graduate students.
-All courses with numbers in the 700, 800, or 900 series, and those in the 600 series that are not slash courses, are for graduate students only.
+Many courses in the 500 series are "slash" courses; they are graduate courses with a companion number in the 400 series and are open to upper level undergraduates who have earned at least 60 credits and graduate students.
+Students may not earn credit in a slash course at both the undergraduate and graduate levels.
+All courses with numbers in the 600, 700, 800, or 900 series are for graduate students only.